Bodeeen/Resolution_prediction_software/README.md

 ## Requirements
  - Python 3.6 or later
  - The packages specified by [requirements.txt](requirements.txt).
+Running the command `pip install -r requirements.txt` in the root folder of the repo will install these.
 If you have any issues with pip failing to build the packages on Windows, you may find prebuilt versions [here](https://www.lfd.uci.edu/~gohlke/pythonlibs).

 ## Running the application
-In the root folder of the repo, run the command `python3 -m frcpredict` to launch the software.
+In the root folder of the repo, run the command `python -m frcpredict` to launch the software.